darinz/DL/11_Optimization/03_distributed_training.md

 - **Reducing training time through parallelization**
 - **Enabling training of larger models**
 - **Improving resource utilization**

+> **Geometric Intuition:** Imagine a team of workers building a house.
+If each worker builds a different part at the same time, the house is finished much faster than if one person did all the work.
+Distributed training works the same way for neural networks.

 ## Types of Parallelism